blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 [https://www.php.net/manual/en/function.trim.php](https://www.php.net/manual/en/function.trim.php) - trim is kinda like python strip()
 [https://www.php.net/manual/en/function.curl-exec.php](https://www.php.net/manual/en/function.curl-exec.php)  - it's in the name
-The function at the very top builds the http query with php `curl_init` then does the request with `curl_exec` and closes it with `curl_close` if the curl returns 200 the function returns an array of true, and the data of the curl, else it returns `e`
+The function at the very top builds the http query with php `curl_init` then does the request with `curl_exec` and closes it with `curl_close` if the curl returns 200 the function returns an array of true, and the data of the curl, else it returns false
 ```php
 function isitup($url){
         $ch=curl_init();